Jan Kidawa-Błoński

-Jan Kidawa-Błoński (born 12 February 1953, Chorzów) is a Polish film director, producer and screenwriter.
+Jan Kidawa-Błoński (born 12 February 1953) is a Polish film director, producer and screenwriter.

 Life

+Kidawa-Błoński was born in Chorzów.
 He initially studied architecture at the Silesian University of Technology.
 In 1980, he graduated from the National Film School in Łódź where he studied filmmaking.

 For his debut film, Trzy stopy nad ziemią ("Three Feet Above the Ground") he was awarded the Złote Grono Award at the Łagów Film Festival.
 Between 1982-1991, he was a member of the Silesia Film Studio.
 He served as head of the Polish Filmmakers Association from 1990 to 1994.
 He also sat on the board of the Independent Film and Television Producers Association in the years 1997-2001.
 In 2005, he directed an award-winning film Destined for Blues, which tells the story of his nephew Ryszard Riedel, lead singer of blues-rock band Dżem.
 In 2010, he won the Golden Lions Award at the 35th Gdynia Film Festival for his film Little Rose.
 In 2014, he became the recipient of the Silver Medal for Merit to Culture - Gloria Artis.